Statistics in cytoflow#

 scale = "log",

-The plot above shows how one statistic varies (on the Y axis) as a variable changes on the X axis.
-We can also plot two statistics against eachother.
+We can also plot two features against eachother, one on the X axis and one on the Y axis.
 For example, we can ask if the geometric standard deviation varies as the geometric mean changes:

 ex2 = flow.ChannelStatisticOp(name = "ByIP",